 Further information on disease-spreading mosquitoes

 Mosquitoes can easily ruin a good time, but more than that, they can spread disease and infection.
 If you believe that you are going to be in an area where mosquito populations are high, be sure to take extra precautions.
-If you’re wary about mosquitoes, the experts at Connor’s Termite & Pest Control are happy to help.
-Give us a call today to learn more!Back to Mosquito Exterminators – Control – Abatement
+If you’re wary about mosquitoes, the experts at Ehrlich Pest Control, formerly Connor’s are happy to help.
+Give us a call today to learn more!Back to Mosquito Exterminators, Control & Abatement

 What are Chikungunya & West Nile Viruses? in Virginia